bd808/qa-automation-engineer-task/README.md

 with your solution and an additional notes you feel will assist in the evaluation of your work.

-Solutions to the exercise should be made via email as a compresses tarball or zip file to your recruiting contact.
+Solutions to the exercise should be made via email as a compressed tarball or zip file to your recruiting contact.
 Please do not post your solutions on github, a personal blog or other publicly accessible web sites.